suzuki-hpc/SC23-AD/README.md

 solution process, the number of iterations, and the explicit relative residual norm, in that order.
 The pair of the execution time and the number of iterations corresponds to an entry of the tables in the article.
+If the executables properly work, the execution time should be a few seconds to a few dozen seconds, and the number of iterations should be several dozen.

-Thus, they should be several dozen and a few seconds, respectively, if the executables properly work. `run_sub.sh` perform the tests using `sub.exe`.
+`run_sub.sh` perform the tests using `sub.exe`.
 The results of the tests are written to a file in the `Work/Result/<test name>_sub` directories.
 All texts contain the same items to the ones of the former tests.

 ### 3. Drawing graphs